makingtheimpact/show-my-social-icons/README.md

 ## Changelog

+### 1.0.77
+- Added support for the Spotify platform.

 ### 1.0.76
 - Added support for the select_my_social_icons shortcode, block, and widget.
 - Fixed alignment issue with the single icon inline display.